30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 The mechanisms here are a manual-opening AXIS style which is okay, I actually would like to see this model in a spring-loaded assist option but since it’s a Benchmade and it’s silky smooth, the action is great and I have no complaints.

-If you’ve got money burning a hole in your wallet and that same wallet also needs top tier protection from hoodlums, this is a solid buy.
-Yes, it is pretty expensive, but it’s also a very unique design with a lot of character and consists of ultra-high quality materials with top tier craftsmanship.
-If someone still wants to mess with you after you whip this thing out, they have a few screws loose in the noggin as this is probably the most vicious looking pocket knife I’ve ever gotten to review!
+If you’ve got money burning a hole in your wallet and that same wallet also needs top-tier protection from hoodlums, this is a solid buy.
+Yes, it is pretty expensive, but it’s also a very unique design with a lot of character and consists of ultra-high quality materials with top-tier craftsmanship.
+If someone still wants to mess with you after you whip this thing out, they have a few screws loose in the noggin as this is probably the most vicious-looking pocket knife I’ve ever gotten to review!

-4. Clever Girl Straight Edge Knife
+4. CRKT Clever Girl Fixed Blade Knife

 Blade Style: Trailing-Point